High School Marine Science Symposium

 • …and many others!

 COST: $20 per student, including lunch provided to all attendees.
 Teachers/chaperones attend for free.
 All schools (even those receiving scholarship funds) are responsible for providing their own transportation to and from the event.
+Please note: there may be additional fees for parking on campus.

-SCHOLARSHIPS: This year we are pleased to offer a limited number of scholarships to students attending school in districts where more than 40% of students are classified as economically disadvantaged (click here to check eligibility based on district profiles).
+SCHOLARSHIPS: We are pleased to offer a limited number of scholarships to students attending school in districts where more than 40% of students are classified as economically disadvantaged (click here to check eligibility based on district profiles).
 Scholarships will be available on a first-come, first-served basis until all funds are allocated.
 Due to the limited amount available, there is no guarantee that an entire class or school will be covered.

 Matthew Modoono/Northeastern University